UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson10/assignment.rst

 database is suspected to be a culprit (akthough whether it is customers or products is not clear.

-In order to diagnose the issues the HP Norton developer want to easily ass some logging and timing infomration to record what the system is actually doing and to help identify the bottlnecks.
+In order to diagnose the issues the HP Norton developer want to easily as some logging and timing infomration to record what the system is actually doing and to help identify the bottlnecks.
 And metaprogramming seems to be a good way to unobtrusively add this functionality to the existing applcation.